JavaScript Is Eating The World

 Re: (Score:2)

-What a horrible thought, really.
-This is Microsoft saying Yup, we would prefer to try and fail to kill any innovation in the web, as per usual.
-It will be for nothing.
-Again, again, again.

-Pointy-haired bosses love node.js (Score:3)
+Pointy-haired bosses love node.js (Score:4, Insightful)

 It's easier and cheaper to staff with relatively junior